NielsdaWheelz/conductor-cli/docs/slices.md

 - list all runs
 - see each run’s state
 - inspect logs
-- select a run as the current focus
+- select a run as the current focus for subsequent commands
 - open a run’s worktree in their editor
 - view commit history produced by the runner